Work Hours Calculator

 Everything you need for accurate time tracking

 This isn't just a simple time difference calculator.
-It's built for real work situations - overnight shifts, multiple breaks, weekly timesheet totals, and automatic conversion to decimal hours for invoicing and payroll systems.
+It's a complete time card calculator built for real work situations - overnight shifts, multiple breaks, weekly timesheet totals, military time (24-hour format), and automatic conversion to decimal hours for invoicing and payroll systems.

 • Daily HoursCalculate net working time for any single day, including overnight shifts that cross midnight.